khaledshabrawy007/khaledshabrawy007/README.md

 ## About

 Backend-focused developer building scalable, reliable systems with the .NET ecosystem.
-Currently interning as a **Full Stack .NET Web Developer at DEPI (2025)** — shipping ASP.NET Core APIs, SQL Server databases, and frontend integrations in production.
+Recently completed a **Full Stack .NET Web Developer Internship at DEPI (2025)** — shipped ASP.NET Core APIs, SQL Server databases, and frontend integrations in production.

 Pursuing a **B.Sc. in Information Technology** at Misr University for Science and Technology, with a strong interest in software architecture, clean code principles, and building robust backend systems.